rufuspollock-okfn/yourtopia/README.markdown

     git push heroku master

-*Note*: if didn't do the create you will need to add the heroku remote:
+*Note*: if You didn't do the create you will need to add the heroku remote:

-    git remote add heroku git@heroku.com:{app-name}.git
+    git remote add heroku git@heroku.com:italia-yourtopia.git

 #### Adding collaborators: